Princeton Pono Pathways Logo

 Historical Trips & Expert Lectures

 Students attend cultural and historical field trips to sacred sites, museums, and cultural centers, while participating in expert-led lectures and presentations.
 These experiences include visits to ʻIolani Palace, Bishop Museum, sacred heiau sites, and presentations by community leaders, scholars, and activists.
-This educational component provides students with deeper cultural and historical context for their work and engagement with Native Hawaiian communities.
+This educational component provides students with deeper cultural and historical context for their work and engagement with local communities.

 Learn through cultural immersion and expert guidance.